FlavorlessQuark/Black_Hole/README.md

 This will be done, quanta by quanta, until I have absorbed any and all knowledge.
 Like a black hole

-## Space and time

-- **Time** contains a log of all my projects and the reason why they came into being/ what I learned from them.
-From AUG 2020 onwards

-- **Quarks** The building blocks.
-The languages I learned and what is important about them.
-I think they each teach a different aspect of programming, that may or may not be relevant to other languages.

-- **Information** Important non language specific stuff I leaned.
-The general stuff like " Don't do 4 billion calls to sys()"

 ## Gravity

 **August 2020**